Harsha2319/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection

-Dataset used in this task is taken form kaggle: https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation
+Dataset used in this task is taken from kaggle: https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation